Working Capital Management

 Occasionally, however, a smaller business may require more capital because of high administrative costs, ineffective resource utilization, and other small business economic disadvantages.

-The amount of capital and the sales turnover are impacted and have a strong negative relationship.
+The amount of capital and the sales turnover are impacted, and a strong negative relationship exists between them.
 A company with a high stock turnover rate will require less than a company with a low turnover rate.

 A company's credit policy significantly influences the need for working capital in its interactions with debtors and creditors.
 A company needs less capital if it acquires its inputs on credit and sells its goods and services in cash.